azurecitadel/azurecitadel.github.io/guides/cli/cli-3-jmespath.md

 az vm list --resource-group <resourceGroup> --show-details --output table --query "[*].[name, hardwareProfile.vmSize, storageProfile.osDisk.osType, privateIps, publicIps, fqdns, powerState]"
 ```

-This will provide a far more useful table.
+This is known as a multi-select, and provides a far more useful table.
 Output this as JSON and you will see that it is an array of arrays, which is why the column headings are Column1-7.

 If the query is tweaked to provide an array of objects then we can control the naming: